A phone usually receives its => Provisioning Server <= IP address or host name via a DHCP Server in a private network.

 The purpose of these forums is to allow community members collaborate and help each other.
 Questions posted here do not follow Polycom’s SLA guidelines.
 If you require assistance from Polycom technical support, please open a web service request or call us .

-Above is necessary in order to track issue internally within Polycom.
+The above is necessary in order to track issue internally within Polycom.